-Emplo Employer expenses Item Section 32-5 does not stop you deducting a loss or outgoing for But the exception does not apply if 1.2 providing food or drink to individuals (other than your employees) in an in-house dining facility. (a) you choose (under section 32-70) not to include in your assessable income \$30 for each meal you provide in the in-house dining facility in the income year to an individual (other than your employee); or (b) the food or drink is provided at a party, reception or other social function.
-1.3 providing food or drink in a dining facility to your employees who perform most of their duties in connection with: (a) the dining facility; or the food or drink is provided at a party, reception or other social function. (a) the dining facility, of (b) a facility (of which the dining facility forms a part) for providing accommodation, recreation or travel.
+Emplo Item oyer expenses Section 32-5 does not stop you deducting a loss or outgoing for But the exception does not apply if 1.1 providing food or drink to your employees in an in-house dining facility. the food or drink is provided at a party, reception or other social function.
+1.2 providing food or drink to individuals (other than your employees) in an in-house dining facility. (a) you choose (under section 32-70) not to include in your assessable income \$30 for each meal you provide in the in-house dining facility in the income year to an individual (other than your employee); or (b) the food or drink is provided at a party, reception or other social function.
+1.3 providing food or drink in a dining facility to your employees who perform most of their duties in connection with: the food or drink is provided at a party, reception or other social function. (a) the dining facility; or (b) a facility (of which the dining facility forms a part) for providing accommodation, recreation or travel.
 1.4 providing food or drink to your employee under an industrial instrument relating to overtime.
-1.5 providing a facility for recreation on property you occupy, if the facility is mainly operated for your employees to use. the facility is for: (a) accommodation; or (b) dining or drinking (unless it is a food or drink vending machine).
-1.6 providing food or drink which would be a fringe benefit apart from sections 54, 58, 58N, 58S and 58T of the Fringe Benefits Tax Assessment Act 1986 (disregarding section 58P of that Act).
+1.5 providing a facility for recreation on property you occupy, if the facility is mainly operated for your employees to use. the facility is for:(a) accommodation; or(b) dining or drinking (unless it is a food or drink vending machine).

-To find definitions of asterisked terms, see the Dictionary, starting at section 995-1.
+\To find definitions of asterisked terms, see the Dictionary, starting at section 995-1.